 During the year ended March 31, 2022, ISG entered into the PSA with Samsung to manufacture a certain quantity of batoclimab drug substance for, among other things, commercial sale, if approved.
-In connection with this agreement, the Company has a minimum obligation to Samsung of approximately \$36.0 million, of which is \$17.7 million is expected to be paid during the fiscal year ending March 31, 2023 and \$18.3 million is expected to be paid during the fiscal year ending March 31, 2026.
-Of the amount expected to be paid in fiscal year 2023, \$1.7 million was included in research and development expenses and accrued expenses in the accompanying unaudited condensed consolidated financial statements as of, and for the three and six months ended September 30, 2022.
+As of December 31, 2022, in connection with this agreement, the Company has a remaining minimum obligation to Samsung of approximately \$33.1 million, of which \$1.1 million is expected to be paid during the fiscal year ending March 31, 2023, \$3.7 million is expected to be paid during the fiscal year ending March 31, 2026.
+During the three and nine months ended December 31, 2022, the Company recorded \$1.2 million and \$2.9 million, respectively, of research and development expenses related to the PSA, of which \$1.8 million was paid as of December 31, 2022.
 See Note 3 - Material Agreements for additional details.

-As of September 30, 2022, the Company did not have any other ongoing material contractual obligations for which cash flows were fixed and determinable.
+As of December 31, 2022, the Company did not have any other ongoing material contractual obligations for which cash flows were fixed and determinable.
 In the normal course of business, the Company enters into agreements with CROs for clinical trials and with vendors for nonclinical studies, manufacturing and other services and products for operating purposes, which agreements are generally cancellable by the Company at any time, subject to payment of remaining obligations under binding purchase orders and, in certain cases, nominal early-termination fees.
 These commitments are not deemed significant.
 There are certain contracts wherein the Company has a minimum purchase commitment, however, most of it is due and payable within one year.